alphagov/govuk-developer-docs/source/manual/alerts/app-healthcheck-not-ok.html.md

 The alert works by [making a request for the healthcheck endpoint](https://github.com/alphagov/govuk-puppet/blob/fab936cb82be7fad42636fcafca3718a8368ebfe/modules/icinga/files/usr/lib/nagios/plugins/check_json_healthcheck#L155) on the machine where the app is running.

-## Check if the app is running

-If the alert is appearing alongside an [`upstart not up` alert](/manual/alerts/check-process-running.html), it's likely that the process isn't even running, therefore any requests to the healthcheck endpoint will also fail.

 ## Test the healthcheck endpoint manually

 You can SSH onto the machine and `curl` it yourself.